koopthekoopa/wii-ipl/README.md

 [objdiff](https://www.github.com/encounter/objdiff) - Used to check whenever if the compiled object is matching or not.
 [Ghidra](https://www.github.com/NationalSecurityAgency/ghidra) - Used to load executables and output a rough decompilaton of a function.

-Thanks to the people who worked on these tools!!!
+Thanks to everyone who contributed to those tools.